PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_removeunusedobject.md

 }
 <br/>

-In this section we present a workflow example to remove unused address, address group, servcie and service group objects in a PAN-OS configuraiton.
+In this section we present a workflow example to remove unused address, address group, service and service group objects in a PAN-OS configuration.

-Below flowhart demo the workflow and the related API calls in each of the steps:
+Below flowchart demo the workflow and the related API calls in each of the steps:

 ```mermaid
 flowchart TB